lee-messi/lee-messi.github.io/CUSTOMIZE.md

 If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.

-## Creating new projects

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
-The easiest way to do this is to copy an existing project and modify it.

 ## Adding some news